selamanse/kostal-ui/README.md

 ## Usage

-Copy everything to your node server and do 'npm install' to include all the dependencies.
-Add jquery and highcharts libs under public/javascripts/external and start it
+Do 'npm install kostal-ui' then add jquery and highcharts libs under public/javascripts/external and edit the url on the first line of kostal-ui.js

     npm kostal-ui.js

+You can start and stop data-logging and view old logs.
+Hey, it uses sockets, so you can view data-logging life and even simultaneously on different devices ;)

-The csv-file waits to be imported in your 'logs' directory.
-It can also be used in Libreoffice.
+The csv-file are in your 'logs' directory, which can also be used in Libreoffice.
 Just convert TimeExcel colum to "date with time" and use "Insert Diagramm" to view your data.

 ## Dependencies